Brentuximab Vedotin (ADCETRIS®)

 About Brentuximab Vedotin

-Brentuximab vedotin is an antibody-drug conjugate (ADC) directed to the CD30 antigen using Seattle Genetics' proprietary ADC technology.
+Brentuximab vedotin is an antibody-drug conjugate (ADC) that targets CD30, a defining marker of classical Hodgkin lymphoma (HL) using our proprietary auristatin-based technology.
 It comprises an anti-CD30 monoclonal antibody attached by a protease-cleavable linker to a cytotoxic (cell-killing) agent, monomethyl auristatin E (MMAE).
-The ADC employs a linker system that is designed to be stable in the bloodstream but to release MMAE upon internalization into CD30-expressing tumor cells, resulting in target cell death.
+The ADC employs a linker system that is designed to be stable in the bloodstream but to release MMAE when internalized into CD30-expressing tumor cells, resulting in target cell death.

-We are developing brentuximab vedotin in collaboration with Millennium: The Takeda Oncology Company.
-Under the collaboration, Seattle Genetics has U.S. and Canadian commercialization rights and Millennium has commercialization rights in the rest of the world.
-The companies are funding joint worldwide development costs on a 50:50 basis, except in Japan where Millennium is fully responsible for development costs.
+We are developing brentuximab vedotin in collaboration with Takeda Pharmaceutical Company.
+Under the collaboration, Seattle Genetics has U.S. and Canadian commercialization rights and Takeda has commercialization rights in the rest of the world.
+The companies are funding joint worldwide development costs on a 50:50 basis, except in Japan where Takeda is fully responsible for development costs.

-- Phase III ECHELON-1 front-line Hodgkin lymphoma in combination with chemotherapy
+- Phase 3 ECHELON-1 frontline Hodgkin lymphoma in combination with chemotherapy (enrollment complete)

-- Phase III ECHELON-2 front-line CD30-positive mature T-cell lymphomas in combination with chemotherapy
+- Phase 3 ECHELON-2 frontline CD30-expressing mature T-cell lymphomas in combination with chemotherapy

-- Phase III ALCANZA trial for relapsed CD30-positive cutaneous T-cell lymphoma
+- Phase 3 ALCANZA trial for relapsed CD30-expressing cutaneous T-cell lymphoma (enrollment complete)